anondo1969/deep-speech-vis/README.md

         gunzip -c exp/tri2b_ali_si284/ali.$i.gz
         | ali-to-pdf exp/tri2b_ali_si284/final.mdl ark:- ark,t:-
         | gzip >  exp/tri2b_ali_si284/pdf.$i.gz
+    please keep all the pdf file in the same 'alignment directory'.

 	c.
-Take the 'graph_xyz' directory (for example of 'LDA+MLLT') and rename it to only 'graph' and copy it inside of the 'alignment directory'
+Take the 'graph_xyz' directory (for example 'graph_nosp_tgpr' from 'tri2b' directory) and rename it to only 'graph' and copy it inside of the 'alignment directory' (for example 'tri2b_ali_si284')

 	d.
-Copy the whole 'alignment directory' inside of the ' 'your-exp-dir' directory.
+Copy the whole 'alignment directory' inside of the 'your-exp-dir' directory.
+Provide the name of this 'alignment directory' in 'gmm_name' in the 'deep_speech_vis_configuration.cfg' file.
+I renamed the 'tri2b_ali_si284' as 'gmm_lda_mllt' for clear understanding.
-	   (for details see the 'deep_speech_vis_configuration.cfg' file)

 	e.
 Convert the kaldi ark files (raw test and train ark files and cmvn test and train ark files) to text files and append those in a single text file for both train and test ark files.
+Provide the full path of these 4 ark files in the 'deep_speech_vis_configuration.cfg' file.

         # run from s5 directory
         . ./cmd.sh